PedrooFelix/Insights-Business/README.md

 - lat y lng: Latitude and Longitude of the branch location.

-The goal is to answer the following questions regarding our operation.
-You must use SQL queries and plot the output of each SQL query using Tableau.
+We must use SQL queries and plot the output of each SQL query using Tableau.

 **Questions**: